-8. RELATIVE PRONOUN\ - Pronouns which are used to begin a dependent clause. #503
+8. RELATIVE PRONOUN - Pronouns that are used to begin a dependent clause.

 Examples: who, whom, which, that, whose The college that I chose is in Texas. (begins an adjective clause)

 NOTE: Pronouns that introduce noun clauses are indefinite relative pronouns and should be accepted as either indefinite or relative pronouns.